csiebler/csiebler.github.io/content/posts/azure-machine-learning-pipelines-azure-data-factory-datapath.md

                                                 description="New Training Pipeline Endpoint")
 ```

 Most notably, we publish the pipeline as a `PublishedPipeline` and then add it to a `PipelineEndpoint`.
 A `PipelineEndpoint` acts as a "router" for multiple `PublishedPipelines`, and presents a static URL to its callers.
-As we re-run this code, it’ll just add our new pipeline behind the current endpoint and sets it as the new default.
+As we re-run this code, it'll just add our new pipeline behind the current endpoint and sets it as the new default.

 Furthermore, we are using `DataPath` and `PipelineParameter` to make the data input dynamic. `DataPath` allows us to specify an arbitrary path on a datastore as an input, and `PipelineParameter` allows to dynamically pass in the DataPath when invoking the pipeline.

-In the next step, we’ll call the `PipelineEndpoint` from Azure Data Factory.
+In the next step, we'll call the `PipelineEndpoint` from Azure Data Factory.

 ## Setup in Data Factory